Weakly-special threefolds and non-density of rational points: A cutting argument and the proof of Theorem

 \section{A cutting argument and the proof of Theorem \ref{thm:main2}}

-To conclude the proof of our arithmetic finiteness theorem for orbifold surfaces of general type with $c_1(X,\Delta)^2>c_2(X,\Delta)$, we take very general hyperplane sections to reduce to the case of curves: \begin{lemma}[Cutting argument] Let $(X,\Delta)$ be a smooth projective orbifold over a finitely generated field $k$ of characteristic zero, and let $Z\subset X$ be a proper closed subset.
-Assume that, for every finitely generated field extension $L/k$ and every smooth quasi-projective curve $C$ over $L$, the set of non-constant orbifold maps $f \colon C\to (X_L,\Delta_L)$ with $f(C)\not\subset Z$ is finite.
-Then, for every finitely generated field extension $M/k$ and every smooth quasi-projective variety $V$ over $M$, the set of non-constant orbifold near-maps $f \colon V \to (X_M,\Delta_M)$ with $f(V)\not\subset Z_M$ is finite. \end{lemma} \begin{proof} We combine the arguments in the proofs of \cite[Lemma~2.4]{JMRL} and \cite[Theorem~5.4]{BJ}.
+To conclude the proof of our finiteness theorem for orbifold surfaces of general type with $c_1(X,\Delta)^2>c_2(X,\Delta)$, we take very general hyperplane sections to reduce to the case of curves:

+\begin{lemma}[Cutting argument] Let $(X,\Delta)$ be a smooth projective orbifold over a finitely generated field $K$ of characteristic zero, and let $Z\subset X$ be a proper closed subset.
+Assume that, for every finitely generated field extension $L/K$ and every smooth quasi-projective curve $C$ over $L$, the set of non-constant orbifold maps $f \colon C\to (X_L,\Delta_L)$ with $f(C)\not\subset Z$ is finite.
+Then, for every finitely generated field extension $M/K$ and every smooth quasi-projective variety $V$ over $M$, the set of non-constant orbifold near-maps $f \colon V \to (X_M,\Delta_M)$ with $f(V)\not\subset Z_M$ is finite. \end{lemma} \begin{proof} We combine the arguments in the proofs of \cite[Lemma~2.4]{JMRL} and \cite[Theorem~5.4]{BJ}.